Wrexham A.F.C.: A steady decline (1982–1991)

 He was replaced, initially on a temporary basis, by Brian Flynn, but his appointment was made permanent a month later.
-However the club continued to struggle domestically, and Flynn was forced to make three important signings in Mark Setori, Eddie Youds and Alan Kennedy which saw the team finish in twenty-first place, therefore avoiding relegation.
+However the club continued to struggle domestically, and Flynn was forced to make three important signings in Mark Sertori, Eddie Youds and Alan Kennedy which saw the team finish in twenty-first place, therefore avoiding relegation.
 At the start of the 1990–91 season it was announced there would be no relegation to the Conference Premier as a team had already voluntarily left the league.
-That season Wrexham were to finish in ninety-second place.
-Wrexham were knocked-out of the European Cup Winners' Cup in the second round by Manchester United 5–0 on aggregate, who eventually went on to win the trophy.
+That season Wrexham finished in ninety-second place.
+Wrexham were knocked out of the European Cup Winners' Cup in the second round by Manchester United 5–0 on aggregate, who eventually went on to win the trophy.

+Reputation as giant killers (1991–2001)

 The 1991–92 season saw Wrexham still in a poor financial state, as they continued to struggle on the field.
 With the club knocked out of the League Cup and struggling in the league, it was left to the FA Cup to keep the season alive.
 Having beaten Telford United and Winsford United, they were drawn to play the previous season's First Division champions Arsenal.
 Wrexham produced one of their most memorable nights to beat the Gunners 2–1 after being behind, with a thunderous Mickey Thomas free kick and a Steve Watkin goal.
 They lost in the next round to West Ham United 1–0 in a replay after the first game had finished 2–2.

-1993–2001

 In an attempt to change the fortunes of the club after several seasons in the doldrums at the bottom of the football league pyramid, the 1992–93 season saw Wrexham manager Brian Flynn make a shrewd signing when he enlisted the services of Gary Bennett, who soon settled and helped Wrexham into the promotion race.
-Wrexham's season came to a head on 27 April 1993 when with two games left they travelled to Northampton Town requiring a win to gain promotion to the next tier of the English football.
+Wrexham's season came to a head on 27 April 1993 when with two games left they travelled to Northampton Town requiring a win to gain promotion to the next tier of English football.
 The game ended with a 2–0 victory to Wrexham and the 5,500 travelling "Reds" supporters there were jubilant when promotion had finally been achieved.
 The 1994–95 season would see Wrexham achieve more success in cup competitions, this time going on a run through the FA Cup.
 Having beaten Stockport County and Rotherham United, they faced Premier League side Ipswich Town at the Racecourse, with Wrexham running out 2–1 winners thanks to goals from Gary Bennett and Kieron Durkan.
-In the next round, Wrexham were drawn away to Manchester United and despite taking the lead at Old Trafford, United went on to win 5–2.
+In the next round, Wrexham was drawn away to Manchester United and despite taking the lead at Old Trafford, United went on to win 5–2.